enonic/enonic/xp/7.0/render-post-process.md

 The XP Thymeleaf library adds an extension to simplify component rendering.

-By setting the `data-portal-component` or `portal:component` attribute, it will generate the Post Process Instruction to render the component.
+By setting the `data-portal-component` or `portal:component` attribute in any HTML tag, it will generate the Post Process Instruction to render the component.

 These tags will be converted by Thymeleaf: